algogz/questions/q/acloud-saa-test3.md

 ### Question 17:

+You are trying to establish a VPC peering connection with another VPC, and you discover that there seem to be a lot of limitations and rules when it comes to VPC peering.
+Which of the following is not a VPC pairing limitation or rule?

 - A. You cannot have more than one VPC peering connection between the same VPCs at the same time.
 - B. You cannot create a VPC pairing connection between VPCs in different regions.